 Welcome to Year 3 and 4

-We are also lucky to be supported in Lower Key Stage 2 by our talented HLTAs and TAs, who bring a range of skills and knowledge to our team.
+In Lower Key Stage 2 we are also lucky to be supported by our talented HLTAs and TAs, who bring a range of skills, knowledge and experience to our team.

-Mrs Brown , Mrs Gant and Mr Buxton work with a range of different children either in groups or on an individual basis.
+Mrs Brown , Mrs Binnington and Mrs Hamilton work with a range of different children either in groups or on an individual basis.

 One of our key aims in Lower Key Stage 2 is to help the children to develop greater levels of responsibility and independence.
 Children should enter the school building on their own and get themselves organised independently - this includes making sure they have all of their equipment for the day, such as reading books, PE kits, spelling sheets etc.